bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 # Registering Bitmark Certificates

 Assets with titles that have been publicly recorded are more valuable than those without.
 They are what grant basic rights, such as the ability to resell, rent, lend, and donate.
 The Bitmark Blockchain offers the opportunity to register titles for your digital assets.
-To do so, you could use the [Bitmark App](#registering-bitmark-certificates-using-the-bitmark-app), the [Bitmark SDK](#registering-bitmark-certificates-using-the-bitmark-sdk), or the [Bitmark CLI](#registering-bitmark-certificates-using-the-bitmark-cli).
+To do so, you could use the [Bitmark App](#registering-bitmark-certificates-using-the-bitmark-app), the [Bitmark SDK](#registering-bitmark-certificates-using-the-bitmark-sdk), or the [Bitmark-CLI](#registering-bitmark-certificates-using-the-bitmark-cli).

 <br>